theodorzoulias/SimpleTplDataflowPipelines/README.md

-The problem with building pipelines using the traditional [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option, is that it allows the possibility of deadlocks and leaked active fire-and-forget blocks:
+The problem with building pipelines using the traditional [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option, is that it allows the possibility of deadlocks and leaked fire-and-forget dataflow blocks:

-1. A deadlock can occur in case a producer is blocked, waiting for empty space in the input buffer of the first block of a bounded pipeline, and any other block except from the first one fails.
+1. A deadlock can occur in case a producer is blocked, waiting for empty space in the input buffer of the first dataflow block of a bounded pipeline, and any other block except from the first one fails.
 In this case the producer will never be unblocked, because the first block will postpone all incoming messages ad infinitum, never accepting or declining any offered message.

 2. A leaked fire-and-forget block can occur under similar circumstances.
-When any but the first block fails, the error will be propagated downstream but not upstream.
+When any but the first dataflow block fails, the error will be propagated downstream but not upstream.
 So the pipeline will soon signal its completion, while some blocks near the top may still be in a running state.
 These blocks will be leaked as fire-and-forget blocks, consuming resources and potentialy modifying the state of the application in unpredictable ways.
 Or they can just get stuck and become the source of a deadlock, as described previously.

+3. The standard approach for propagating errors, the `PropagateCompletion` option, results to deeply nested [`AggregateException`](https://docs.microsoft.com/en-us/dotnet/api/system.aggregateexception)s.

 This library attempts to fix these problems.